How to Organize Original Documents and Forms of Solicitation

 Often, the issuing body will list their postings on their website, especially if a government agency sends them.
 These listings will usually contain the original solicitation and a slew of other documents.
 Understanding what to do with all of these files will be the first step in our journey that will culminate in our successful submission.

-The original documents and forms of solicitation is the actual RFP itself, often listed as a downloadable document with “Requests for Proposal/Quote” in the title.
-This will usually be the largest document, and sometimes it is the only file listed within its website section.
+The original documents and forms of solicitation are the actual RFP itself, often listed as a downloadable document with “Requests for Proposal/Quote” in the title.
+This will usually be the largest document; sometimes, it is the only file listed within its website section.
 We will find the key building blocks for our response in the original solicitation.
 The scope of work and evaluation criteria help us create the bulk of our original response.
-In these sections, we aim to clarify our approach in fulfilling the requested service or information..
+In these sections, we aim to clarify our approach to fulfilling the requested service or information.
 The best practice?
 Save this document in its own folder and use it as a reference for most of what we create.

 Attachments

 The issuing entity will typically request basic forms and affidavits from any vendor submitting a proposal.
 These are generally issued as separate documents and files from the original solicitation, although they are sometimes included in the original RFP.
 These forms and attachments can range from a single page to a dozen or more.
 The length and number of forms will depend on the entity and the type of proposal sought.
-Attachments should generally be kept in their own folder together and clearly labeled for efficiency.
+Keep attachments together in their own clearly labeled folder.

 The entity usually provides instructions and requirements regarding what is to be done for each document within the original solicitation, and these instructions should be carried out exactly as described.
 Common examples might include a notarized signature, a list of references who meet certain criteria, or budget forms about particular types of expenses.
 Following the form instructions will be just as key to securing our selection as our proposal itself, and missing simple instructions in our forms is a pitfall that can result in the dismissal of our whole submission.